ascend4/ascend4/solvers/a4sqp/cutest/README.md

 - `--ipopt-tol VALUE` or `IPOPTC_TOL=VALUE`
 - `--ipopt-hessian limited-memory|exact` or `IPOPTC_HESSIAN=...`
 - `--solver a4sqp|ipoptc|both`
+- `--jobs N` runs independent problem/package jobs concurrently.
+For `N > 1`
+  the runner creates one private CUTEst tree per worker under `--workdir` so concurrent `runcutest` invocations do not mutate the same `objects/.../libcutest.a` archive.
 - `--timeout-sec SECONDS` records a timeout JSON entry and continues with the next solver/problem pair.

+Do not run multiple `runcutest` processes against the same writable CUTEst tree.
+CUTEst rebuilds package/tool archives as part of normal `runcutest` execution, and concurrent invocations can corrupt the shared archive.
+Use this runner's `--jobs` option instead; it isolates each worker's CUTEst object tree while still keeping each solver process single-threaded.

 The CUTEst driver can use the standalone C API's BFGS path or CUTEst exact Hessians.
 Exact Hessians are regularized to PSD before the QP model is built.

+Acceptable convergence is disabled by default.
+Use `--acceptable-iter 5` for an IPOPT-like relaxed profile that reports `A4SqpSolvedToAcceptableLevel` on near-solved cases without changing ASCEND's default behaviour.

+KKT-residual convergence is enabled by default in this runner, although the standalone C API default remains off for compatibility.
+Use `--no-kkt-convergence` to reproduce legacy small-step convergence behavior.

+On the current 20-problem fixed-size smoke sample, default KKT-residual convergence gives 4/20 clean strict successes.
+Adding `--acceptable-iter 5` raises that to 11/20 clean strict-or-acceptable successes without accepting the legacy high-stationarity cases.

+Each JSON result includes `outcome_class` for failure taxonomy.
+The `--filter-accept` and `--trust-unconstrained` profiles are experimental globalization probes; early 20-problem smoke testing did not improve pass count, so they are not recommended as defaults.

+A4SQP records KKT diagnostics in each JSON row: `kkt_error`, `dual_infeasibility_inf`, `complementarity_inf`, and `kkt_lambda_sign`.
+The
+taxonomy flags successful solver statuses with high KKT residual as `strict_success_high_kkt` or `acceptable_success_high_kkt`; with default KKT-residual convergence these should normally be reported as stationarity failures instead of successes.